article-image

 NIPT can also be performed later in pregnancy, up to 40 weeks of gestation.
 This can be helpful for pregnant people who did not have the opportunity to have the test earlier in their pregnancy or those who may have had a previous pregnancy with a genetic condition.

 Your pregnancy journey is unique and personal.
 Discuss the timing of your NIPT test with your healthcare provider, as well as any other prenatal tests you may need.
-They can help you determine the best time to test based on your needs and circumstances.

 Finally, remember that a NIPT is a personal choice and not mandatory.
 You should never feel pressured to take the test if you don’t want to.
 It’s important to make a choice that supports you on your pregnancy journey.